 - If a National Representative is unable to attend a meeting of the International Committee, the Executive Board is empowered to appoint an ad hoc National Representative from among the members of that country present at the Congress.

 14. General Assembly.

-- The Ordinary Members, Honorary Members, Life Members, Emeritus Members, Early Career Members, Student Members, and designated representatives of Associate Members attending a congress shall constitute a General Assembly.
+- The Regular Members, Honorary Members, Life Members, Emeritus Members, Early Career Members and Student Members attending a congress shall constitute a General Assembly.